Skip to main content

 In a significant step on the path to achieving its climate goals, Harvard announced the formation of a first-of-its-kind renewable energy collaboration of higher education, healthcare, and cultural institutions, as well as state and local government entities, led by Harvard, Mass General Brigham (MGB), and the Massachusetts Institute of Technology (MIT)

-The Consortium signed virtual power purchasing agreements that enabled the development of new utility-scale, solar and wind projects in carbon-intensive electricity grids.
-These two projects, which would not have been built otherwise, will generate clean power equal to the electricity use of 130,000 U.S. homes annually.
+The Consortium signed virtual power purchasing agreements (VPPAs) that enabled the development of new utility-scale, solar and wind projects in carbon-intensive electricity grids, generating enough clean power for the electricity use of ~130,000 U.S. homes annually.

 Learn more about the ConsortiumOpens new window